Spring Football

 Transfer quarterback Byrum Brown, brought in to be the offensive linchpin under Golesh's tempo system, struggled visibly against the pressure.
 Brown finished his afternoon completing just 7 of 14 passes for 85 yards and threw two costly interceptions.
 While wearing a non-contact jersey restricted his elite dual-threat scrambling ability, his passing inefficiency raises legitimate questions heading into the summer.
 Conversely, Tristan Ti'a handled the pressure more effectively, completing 15 of 20 passes for 179 yards, a touchdown, and adding a rushing score.

 The Iron Bowl Implications: Defensive disruption is Auburn's greatest historical equalizer in the Iron Bowl.
 A defense that can force five turnovers in a spring scrimmage is a defense that can alter the trajectory of a rivalry game in November.
 However, facing Alabama requires offensive consistency to capitalize on those turnovers.
 Byrum Brown's A-Day struggles indicate that Auburn's offense is far from a finished product.
-Golesh has built the defensive mentality he desires; now, he has until the fall to ensure his hand-picked quarterback can navigate SEC defenses without committing back-breaking errors.
+Golesh has built a public defensive tone; now Auburn has until the fall to prove the offense can handle SEC pressure without turning one mistake into a run of them.